tom-leamon/design-patterns-JS/docs.md

 ```

 ### State
-allows an object to alter its behavior when its internal state changes.
+Allows an object to alter its behavior when its internal state changes.
 ##### state_es6.js
 ```Javascript
 class OrderStatus {